 Websites on the New Deal showcase museum collections, photographic archives, history blogs, and much more that may be of interest to anyone looking for information on the New Deal, its programs, artworks and leaders.
 It includes websites specific to individual states, as well.

-Books on the New Deal comprises an ever-growing set of reviews of New Deal texts.
+New Deal Book Reviews comprises an ever-growing set of reviews of New Deal texts.
 The books reviewed range from classics such as Studs Turkel’s Hard Times to the latest monographs on New Deal art, and touch upon many themes, including environment, economics, and local politics.
 Studies of the New Deal continue to roll off the presses and we do our best to keep up!

 New Deal Bibliographies are convenient lists of thousands of New Deal books and documents available in libraries and bookstores.
 We also provide lists of less easily found master’s and doctoral theses about the New Deal and materials written under the auspices of New Deal agencies in the 1930s.
 All the bibliographies have been broken down by state and territory, for your convenience.